Transactional Email

 • Periodically generated reports (i.e. account summaries);

-• A referral / invitation ("Your friend Tom invited you to use Flowmailer")
+• A referral/invitation (“Your friend Tom invited you to use Spotler”)

-The first thing a recipient should read is why you're sending the email.
+The recipient should first read why you’re sending the email.
 Sending order confirmation emails?
-Your headline should be somewhat like "Thanks for shopping with us".
-Creativity is well appreciated, but (transactional) emails are read more often when someone knows what to expect.
+Your headline should be somewhat like “Thanks for shopping with us”.
+Creativity is appreciated, but (transactional) emails are read more often when someone knows what to expect.

 Etsy (yes, again) shows how much they appreciate you for buying stuff:

-The most important information in an order confirmation, for example, is an overview of the purchased items.
+For example, the most important information in an order confirmation is an overview of the purchased items.
 The most important action in a password reset email is clicking the button to reset a password.

-Decide the next best action from a customer's perspective, not yours.
-You may want people to click your cross-sell offers, but they just want to have an overview of the items they bought.
+Decide the next best action from a customer’s perspective, not yours.
+You may want people to click your cross-sell offers, but they want an overview of the items they bought.
 Or, like the Asics and Etsy examples, want to know when their items arrive.

 Side information on the topic